en flag +1 214 306 68 37

 Splitting software into modules

 Large, tightly coupled applications comprising multiple components that need to be compiled and deployed together pose difficulties to continuous testing.
 To get fast feedback on the quality of such apps, we at ScienceSoft break them down into modules.
-We single them out based on the functional similarity (for instance, dividing an e-store into such modules as user account and catalogue management, checkout and payment, analytics and reporting, and others) and prioritize them based on business risk to test and deploy independently.
+We single them out based on the functional similarity (for instance, dividing an e-store into such modules as user account and catalog management, checkout and payment, analytics and reporting, and others) and prioritize them based on business risk to test and deploy independently.

 Taking an optimized approach to the infrastructure organization